 “It has been wonderful to be part of this process as Evondos has evolved from an idea to a working service concept.
 We have an opportunity to do something really worthwhile and promote wellbeing in society through a service that liberates care staff from the mechanical work of medicine dispensing so that they can focus on functions that require a human touch.
 Carers can now concentrate on people and on quality of care,” Mika Apell enthuses.

 Evondos is currently based in Finland, with subsidiaries in Norway, Sweden, and Denmark.
 The R&D and manufacturing operations for medicine-dispensing robots are located in Salo, Finland.
-The company has a total staff of some 70 people, of whom about 50 are based in Finland.

 From features to effectiveness and time for essentials

 We have evolved and enhanced our service over the years, developing from a health technology provider into a partner and supporter for our customers in change projects that deploy technology in care work and free up the time previously spent in dispensing medicines for high-quality client care.

 “Following sustained R&D work we were highly – and deservedly – satisfied with our own product and its many fine and unique features, and we proudly stressed these in all communications,” explains Evondos CEO Eetu Koski.

 “It’s easy to see in retrospect that this boasting was pointless, because our customers were not interested in technical features, nor are these features of any intrinsic significance to them.
 Our customers are seeking solutions to their problem of how to improve the quality of care and enhance operations in ways that ensure adequate care services.
 Technical features are merely a means of achieving effectiveness,” he continues.